akka/akka-persistence-jdbc/README.md

 available, with some great features, and it works great together with akka-persistence-jdbc.

 # What's new?
+## 2.4.0 (2016-06-19)
+  - Merged PR #55 [Filipe Cristóvão][fcristovao], Redesign of the serializer/deserializer to make it possible to override it to implement your own serialization strategy, thanks!
+  - This is potentially a breaking change for users that implement there own DAO or extend and override some of the features of the default one:
+    1. The DAO package has been change from `akka.persistence.jdbc.dao.bytea` to `akka.persistence.jdbc.dao.bytea.journal`
+    2. The DAOs constructor has changed from (db: Database, profile: JdbcProfile, cfg: JournalConfig) to (db: Database, profile: JdbcProfile, cfg: JournalConfig, serialization: Serialization), so it gets the akka.serialization.Serialization injected.
+  - Removed the `jdbc-journal.serialization`, `jdbc-snapshot-store.serialization` and `jdbc-read-journal.serialization` setting as the DAOs have to implement their own serialization strategy.
+  - The following interfaces `akka.persistence.jdbc.dao.JournalDao`, `akka.persistence.jdbc.dao.ReadJournalDao` and `akka.persistence.jdbc.dao.SnapshotDao` have been changed as the DAOs have to implement their own strategy, they'll have to work with `AtomicWrite`, `PersistentRepr` and `Any` as types.

 ## 2.3.3 (2016-06-13)
   - Fix for the async query `eventsByTag` that failed when using an Oracle database.